 “Jeff was something of a visionary,” Miller Family spokesman Nicholas Miller related.
-“It was his idea to produce wines using certain AVA’s (Agricultural Viticultural Area) that would clearly define the origin and varietal without having to pay the price for vineyard designated wines.
+“It was his idea to produce wines using certain AVA’s (American Viticultural Areas) that would clearly define the origin and varietal without having to pay the price for vineyard-designate wines.
 It was very insightful and was meant to introduce consumers into specific flavors and tastes.”

-A year later, the Millers hired Wes Hagen, 43, to come aboard J. Wilkes Wines both as winemaker and spokesman.
+A year later, the Millers hired Wes Hagen to come aboard J. Wilkes Wines as winemaker, spokesman and brand ambassador.
 The family gave Hagen free reign to bring the winery’s production up to a level they considered acceptable.

 Wes Hagen - Winemaker